 Beef quality is also a result of the way the cattle are treated all along their growth.
 Being raised in a stress-free environment, the cattle remain calmer, are easier to handle, and as a result we obtain an end product of much higher quality.

 Our beef meets the demands of premium beef consumers: a healthy product obtained under safe conditions, which can be savoured with trust.
 During their growth the cattle are not administered antibiotics, artificial growth hormones or sub-products of animal origin.
 At the finishing stage we supplement foraging with a small amount of cereal to increase marbling and ensure a clean, white fat.

-“Marbling” is the name for those fine fat lines melting during food preparation, tendering it and giving it a unique flavour.
+“Marbling” is the name of those fine fat lines that are melting during food preparation, tendering the meat and giving it’s unique flavour.
 Marbling is a genetic trait also intensified through the finishing method.
 Intramuscular fat has an essential role in ensuring beef quality from the beginning of maturation, by tendering muscle fibre.